Code4Blessings/node-weather-server/README.md

 - The playground files are also a continuation from the lessons learned while building the Node-NotesApp2

+## Initializing this file for git

+1. In the root of the directory, "git init"
+2. git add .
+3. git commit -m "Changed something"

 ### Intro to Express

 ```